fred-ai-security/ai-security-assurance-labs/README.md

 - Document processes in an **audit-ready format**
 - Translate technical findings into governance controls

-It reflects how I would perform AI security work in a production environment.
+It reflects how I would perform AI Security Assurance work in a production environment.

 ---